Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Conclusions and Final Thoughts

-Concerning a proper assessment of perturbative and experimental uncertainties we established in our work the following improvements: \begin{itemize} \item[1.]
+Concerning the assessment of perturbative and experimental uncertainties we implemented in our work the following improvements: \begin{itemize} \item[1.]
 We demonstrated that for achieving an estimate of perturbative uncertainties based on scale variations that is independent of the perturbative expansion method one needs to vary $\mu_\alpha$ and $\mu_m$ independently, albeit with ranges that avoid large logs.
-As a result the perturbative uncertainty estimates using different ways to carry out the expansion in $\alpha_s$ become equivalent, which is not the case for $\mu_\alpha=\mu_m$. \item[2.]
-Using a data clustering method similar to Refs.~\cite{D'Agostini:1993uj,Takeuchi:1995xe, Hagiwara:2003da} we combined available data on the total $e^+e^-$ hadronic cross section from many different experiments covering energies up to $\sqrt{s}=10.538$~GeV to fully exploit the existing experimental information for the experimental moments.
-This avoids a strong dependence of the experimental moments on ad-hoc assumptions on the ``experimental'' model uncertainty being associated to the QCD theory input used for the experimental moments.
-As a result we were also able to quantify the correlation between different experimental moments. \end{itemize} Using $\alpha_s(m_Z)$ as an unspecified variable and the theoretically more reliable first moment $M_1$ for the fits we have obtained
+As a result the perturbative uncertainty estimates using different ways to carry out the expansion in $\alpha_s$ become equivalent, which is not the case for $\mu_\alpha=\mu_m$.
+Another important ingredient of our perturbative error estimate is that we allow renormalization scales at the charm mass $\overline m_c(\overline m_c)$, where the perturbative expansion is stable, but which was excluded in some of the previous analyses. \item[2.]
+Using a data clustering method similar to Refs.~\cite{Agostini:1993uj,Takeuchi:1995xe, Hagiwara:2003da} we combined available data on the total $e^+e^-$ hadronic cross section from many different experiments covering energies up to $\sqrt{s}=10.538$~GeV to fully exploit the existing experimental information for the experimental moments.
+This avoids a significant dependence of the experimental moments on ad-hoc assumptions on the ``experimental'' uncertainty being associated to the QCD theory input used for energies above $10.538$~GeV.
+This is because energies above $10.538$~GeV only have very small contributions to the low-$n$ moments.
+As a result we were also able to quantify the correlation between different experimental moments.
+We also took the opportunity to include recent PDG updates concerning the data for the $\psi^\prime$ resonance. \end{itemize} Using $\alpha_s(m_Z)$ as an unspecified variable and the theoretically more reliable first moment $M_1$ for the fits we have obtained

 for the $\overline{\mbox{MS}}$ charm mass.
 At the level of uncertainties obtained in our work excellent convergence of perturbation theory was observed.
 Adopting $\alpha_s(m_Z) = 0.1184 \pm 0.0021$ we then obtain